Lectio Divina: Luke 10:25-37

-But a Samaritan traveller who came on him was moved with compassion when he saw him.
+But a Samaritan traveler who came on him was moved with compassion when he saw him.
 He went up to him and bandaged his wounds, pouring oil and wine on them.
 He then lifted him onto his own mount and took him to an inn and looked after him.

 Next day, he took out two denarii and handed them to the innkeeper and said, "Look after him, and on my way back I will make good any extra expense you have."

 Which of these three, do you think, proved himself a neighbor to the man who fell into the bandits' hands?'

 He replied, 'The one who showed pity towards him.'
 Jesus said to him, 'Go, and do the same yourself.'

 ● The Gospel today presents the parable of the Good Samaritan.
 To mediate on a parable is the same thing as to look deeper into our life to discover in it the call of God.
 In describing the long journey of Jesus to Jerusalem (Lk 9, 51 to 19, 28), Luke helps the communities to better understand what the Good News of the Kingdom consists of.
 He does it by presenting persons who come to speak with Jesus and ask Him questions.
 These are real questions from the people of the time of Jesus and they are also real questions asked by the communities of the time of Luke.
 Thus, today in the Gospel, a doctor of the law asks: "What should I do to inherit eternal life?"
 The response, both of the doctor and that of Jesus, helps us to better understand the objective of the Law of God.